NickDevoctomy/hablueprints/README.md

 * Zones aren't initially calculated, a single sensor update is required.
 This should be changed so that each zone is forcefully updated after initialisation.
   - Will be much easier after zone recalculation logic is functionised as above

+### mold_index.py

+This AppDaemon defines a set of zones which consist of a single humidity and temperature sensor.
+These do not have to be isolated rooms.
+Then using the previous 1 hours worth of data, a mold index is created that gives a theoretical change of mold growth.

+* Zone - A zone consists of a collection of rooms and a dehumidifier.
+    * name - Name for this zone, differs from key in that it is used in the friendly name for the sensor.
+    * humidity_sensor - Humidity sensor entity name to use for this zone
+    * temperature_sensor - Temperature sensor entity name to use for this zone
+    * virtual_sensor - Name of the virtual sensor to create which will store the mold index for this zone